Chart Color Schemes

 Eimeo - Rural View shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's university qualification rate (19.2%) is significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most prevalent at 13.7%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.4%).
-Vocational credentials are common, with 44.7% of residents aged 15+ holding such qualifications - advanced diplomas (10.4%) and certificates (34.3%) being the most common.
-Educational participation is high, with 35.0% of residents currently enrolled in formal education.
+The area's university qualification rate is 19.2%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common at 13.7%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.4%).
+Vocational credentials are prevalent, with 44.7% of residents aged 15+ holding them, including advanced diplomas (10.4%) and certificates (34.3%).
+Educational participation is high, with 35.0% of residents currently enrolled in formal education: 14.0% in primary, 10.9% in secondary, and 3.6% in tertiary education.

 Frequently Asked Questions - Education